Who We Are.

 As President of Orbital Research Inc., Dr. Frederick Lisy

-oversees the development and commercialization of Orbital’s core technologies that focus on miniature sensors, actuators, electronics and advanced controls.
-Under his leadership, Orbital was presented with the “Inc 500” Award, was placed on the Weatherhead School of Management top 100 list for eight consecutive years and then on the Entrepreneurs EDGE for 3 consecutive years.
-Dr. Lisy has been integral in several cutting edge technology development programs that target the medical and military communities and has lead the successful transition of many high technology concepts into viable products.
+oversees the development and commercialization of ORI’s core technologies that focus on miniature sensors, actuators, electronics and advanced controls.
+Under his leadership, ORI was presented with the “Inc 500” Award, was placed on the Weatherhead School of Management top 100 list for eight consecutive years and then on the Entrepreneurs EDGE for 3 consecutive years.
+Dr. Lisy has been integral in several cutting edge technology development programs that target the military and defense communities and has lead the successful transition of many high technology concepts into viable products.
 He holds over 20 US patents in physiological recording devices, electrodes, flight controls, high-performance pressure sensors and Braille displays.
 Dr. Lisy has published numerous technical papers, has refereed over 25 articles submitted to the Journal of Applied Polymer Science and has been awarded multiple SBIR and DOTC contracts.
-Orbital's success and longevity as a small business is due in part to Dr. Lisy's diverse materials background, broad work experience, and extensive leadership abilities.
+ORI's success and longevity as a small business is due in part to Dr. Lisy's diverse materials background, broad work experience, and extensive leadership abilities.

 Dr. Lisy holds a BS in Metallurgy, a MS in Ceramics, and a PhD in Polymers from Case Western Reserve University's School of Material Science and Engineering.